NDLANO/taxonomy-api/README.md

 The taxonomy data model consists of *entities* and *connections* between entities.

-The central entities in the taxonomy are Node (Subject, Topic, Resource) and Resource type.
+The central entities in the taxonomy are Node (Subject, Topic, Resource) and Resource-type.
 The taxonomy stores metadata for each entity, such as name and content URI.
 Translations of names can also be stored.

 In addition to the entities, the taxonomy stores the connections you make between entities.
 Each connection also has